loyjoy/academy/experiences/publish/publish.md

 Choose one of the various Social Media platforms we support to provide your Experience on different channels for your clients.

-To post your chatbot directly into an **Instagram** Story, simply copy and paste the appropriate link into the Swipe-Up link.
+To post your chatbot directly into an **Instagram** Story or Post, simply copy and paste the appropriate link into the Swipe-Up link.

 To integrate the experience into **Facebook**, enter the provided URL as Webhook subscription URL in Facebook Developer and fill out the  necessary fields.
 In the same way it is also possible to integrate the experience in **WhatsApp Business API**, enter following URL as Webhook URL in a Docker-hosted WhatsApp Business API and fill out the following fields.